 Elizabeth Davis, Ph.D.

 Elizabeth earned her bachelor’s degree in Zoology from the University of St. Andrews, in Scotland, and her doctorate in Anthropology at the University of Bristol.
-She has a passion for statistics, and the application of statistical techniques to understanding cultural variation.
-She is a firm believer in the efficacy of mixed methods approaches and cross-discipline collaboration.
-She is also an avid runner and loves running through the woods and meadows around Bristol.
+She has a passion for statistics, and the application of statistical techniques to understanding individual and societal variation.
+She is a firm believer in the efficacy of mixed methods approaches, cross-discipline collaboration, and empathy in conservation.
+She is an avid runner, cyclist, reader, video gamer, and bread baker.